 Point of View

-To learn more about this resource, you can view each of the paperbag book resources by clicking the skill you’re interested in.
-The bundle includes all 13 books listed and is on sale this week for $30…a $22 savings (13 books for the price of 8).
+To learn more about this resource, you can view each of the paper bag book resources by clicking the skill you’re interested in.
+The bundle includes all 13 books listed.
+You get 13 for the price of 8.

 - A Five Step Program for Taming the Test Taking Monster

 - Your Students Have Finished End of the Year Testing!
 Now What?

 For teacher humor on how YOU should cope during this tough period, CLICK HERE.
 This blog post will add a little humor for the mind numbing experience of ACTIVE MONITORING!
 I just loved it.